Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/12_entity_color_flash/index.md

 Calling Flash this way is not enough.
 We need to change the `BasicEffect.emissiveColor` value to make it appear.

 This modification cannot happen anywhere: for GPU optimization reasons, the `BasicEffect` shader is shared across all the models that will be drawn with it.
-That's why we must modify this diffuse color just before drawing the entity.
-If we would modify the diffuse color in the `Update` method, it would be modified for all the models that are using this effect, so for instance all enemies would turn red.
+That's why we must modify this emissive color just before drawing a specific entity.
+If we would modify the emissive color in the `Update` method, it would be modified for all the models that are using this effect, so for instance all enemies would turn red.

 In order to achieve this individual modification, we will override the `Entity.Draw` function in `Player.cs` and `Enemy.cs`: